ronnierap/kreate-kube/README.md

 Note: for `diff` and `apply` your `.kube/config` should be set up correctly

-By default `kreate` It will look for a file `konfig.yaml` in your current directory.
+By default `kreate` will look for a file `kreate*.konf` in your current directory.
 It is possible to specify a different directory or file using the `--konfig` option.
-If this is a directory it will look for a `konfig.yaml` file in this directory.
+If this is a directory it will look for a `kreate*.konf` file in this directory.

 ## Example using application structure file
 Kreating resources is based on a application strukture definition file.
 Usually there are ate least 3 files needed for a setup:
-- `konfig.yaml`  ties all together
+- `kreate*.konf`  ties all together
 - `<app>-strukture.yaml`  describes the structure of all application components
 - `values-<app>-<env>.yaml`  contains specific values for a certain environment Note that these filename may be changed.